-704.1.6 Prorating of indoor and outdoor air.
-In spaces that utilize a combination of indoor and outdoor air, the sum of the ratios of all direct openings, horizontal openings, vertical openings and interior spaces shall equal or exceed 1.
+704.1.6 Prorating of inside and outdoor air.
+In spaces that utilize a combination of inside and outdoor air, the sum of the ratios of all direct openings, horizontal openings, vertical openings and interior spaces shall equal or exceed 1.

-SECTION 705 COMBINED USE OF INDOOR AND OUTDOOR AIR (CONDITION 2)
+SECTION 705 COMBINED USE OF INSIDE AND OUTDOOR AIR (CONDITION 2)